Bilal-pasha/Media-Project/src/layouts/MDX/MediaTraining/ForJournalists.md

             and on Western free speech and defamation principles.</p>
             <p> In 2016, he designed and taught a two-week course on general news production in
-            Pakistan as part of an initiative administered by the International Center for Journalists (ICFL) and sponsored by the U.S. State Department.
-Mark has also spoken on panels at the preeminent investigative journalism conference in the United States, the Investigative Reporters & Editors (IRE) event every June, invited to speak on topics such as internal/external newsroom collaboration and military beat reporting.
+            Pakistan as part of an initiative administered by the International Center for Journalists (ICFJ) and sponsored by the U.S. State Department.
+Mark has also spoken on panels at the preeminent investigative journalism conference in the United States, the Investigative Reporters & Editors (IRE) event, invited to speak on topics such as internal/external newsroom collaboration and military beat reporting.
           </p>